Electric Vehicle collections in 2023

 Our Client’s Challenge

-Derwent needed a service provider to help unlock their potential.
+Derwent London needed a service provider to help unlock their potential.

 Our Solution

-- We created recycling guides for catering and cleaning teams to be distributed internally and launched a colour coded waste management scheme with new bins and signage.
-This strong visual signage was particularly useful for staff who are non-native English speakers.
+- Created recycling guides for catering and cleaning teams, and launched a colour-coded waste management scheme with new bins and strong visual signage (particularly helpful for non-native English speakers).

-- We have worked to improve engagement amongst Derwent London building managers, tenants, and cleaners.
-We have organised several activities including waste audits, tenant floor walks, awareness days, attendance of green meetings, review meetings with building managers and tenants, and cleaner training.
+- Strengthened engagement through waste audits, tenant floor walks, awareness days, green meetings, review meetings with building managers and tenants, and cleaner training.

-- Derwent London consulted with our sustainable procurement team and decided to purchase reusable coffee cups to reduce single-use plastics.
+- Partnered with the sustainable procurement team to purchase reusable coffee cups, reducing single-use plastics.

-- We helped Derwent London move away from co-mingled mixed recycling to source separating materials including food waste, coffee beans, cardboard, glass, paper, and coffee cups, as well as bulky wastes such as fluorescent tubes, batteries, and waste electrical items.
+- Transitioned from co-mingled mixed recycling to source separation of materials: food waste, coffee beans, cardboard, glass, paper, coffee cups, and bulky items (fluorescent tubes, batteries, electrical equipment).

-- Derwent London is now closing the loop by buying back high-quality Image paper, made from their own wastepaper, reducing carbon emissions, saving trees, and reducing water usage.
+- Closed the loop by buying Image paper made from their own recycled wastepaper, reducing carbon emissions, saving trees, and conserving water.

 What's next